mealmountain/CodeChallange/README.md

 ## Background

-We have provided an internal Gitlab repo containing:
+We have provided an internal Github repo containing:

 1. An example_table.sql file containing a table schema used by the example scripts.